samlimbu/fantasypl/README.md

 https://samfantasypremiereleague.firebaseapp.com/

 # Facilities
-> The app allows registration and users with registration can save their favorite players and will be loaded automatically as they enter website.
+<br> The app allows registration and users with registration can save their favorite players and will be loaded automatically as they enter website.
 > The profile page will only be available to registered users.

 # Important notes and Features